 My Background

-I was ordained by RSI, an independent rabbinical program in Manhattan, founded by the late Rabbi Joseph Gelberman.
-Additionally, I am a Prepare-Enrich certified premarital and relationship coach, Grief Support Specialist as well as a Psychological First Aid provider and completed a certificate in Spirituality, Health and Healing through Clayton State University.
+I was ordained by RSI, an independent rabbinical program in Manhattan, founded by the late Hungarian Rabbi Joseph Gelberman (of blessed memory).
+Additionally, I am a Prepare-Enrich certified premarital and relationship coach, Grief Support Specialist (University of Wisconsin-Madison) as well as a Psychological First Aid provider.
+I also completed a certificate in Spirituality, Health and Healing through Clayton State University, Georgia.

-I have been featured in three books, The New Reform Judaism: Challenges and Reflections, Contemporary American Judaism: Transformation and Renewal, Oy Oy Oy Gevalt!: Jews and Punk, as well as the Richmond Times-Dispatch, Richmond Magazine, The Chesterfield Observer, the Reflector, Times of Israel, the Atlanta Jewish Times, and several other newspapers, magazines and blogs.
+I have been featured in three books, The New Reform Judaism: Challenges and Reflections, Contemporary American Judaism: Transformation and Renewal, Oy Oy Oy Gevalt!: Jews and Punk, and contributed to a few others including Other Covenants, the Alternative History of the Jewish People.
+You can find me in the media on ABC, CBS, CNN, as well as in the Richmond Times-Dispatch, Richmond Magazine, The Chesterfield Observer, the Reflector, Times of Israel, the Atlanta Jewish Times, and several other newspapers, magazines and blogs.

 I am available to answer your questions and to help you on life’s journey, so feel free to email me anytime.